-Reduce alcohol consumption: While alcohol has been known to help people fall asleep fast, it is also linked with decreased rapid eye movement (REM) sleep.
-REM sleep is the last stage in our sleep cycle and is absolutely crucial for our well being because it’s when we dream.
-If you want to get better sleep, reduce your alcohol consumption and avoid it entirely before bed.
+Stop alcohol consumption: While alcohol has been known to help people fall asleep fast, it is also linked with decreased rapid eye movement (REM) sleep and waking up in the middle of the night.
+If you want to get better sleep, stop drinking alcohol.

 Exercise regularly: Daytime exercise has a plethora of benefits.
 One of those benefits is to help you sleep better.